 Top Cannabis Science Headlines: March Roundup

-Our top picks from the month’s research, business and policy news across the cannabis industry
+Our top picks from the month’s research, business, and policy news from across the cannabis industry

 Subscribed already?
 Good.
 Not quite sold?
 Keep reading.

 A new National Institute of Health study may have identified genetic markers underlying substance use disorders.
 Until now, there has been very limited knowledge of the molecular genetic underpinnings of addiction.
 Now, in a sample of over one million participants, multivariate genome-wide association meta-analysis pinpointed areas in the genome associated with general addiction risk – as well as the risk of specific substance use disorders like alcohol, nicotine, cannabis, and opioid use disorders.
 Across ancestries, PDE4B was significant (among other genes), suggesting dopamine regulation as a cross-substance vulnerability.
 These findings could lead to more effective prevention and treatment targets for multiple substance use disorders.

 Circular RNAs (circRNAs) play essential roles in growth and development, stress resistance, and the biosynthesis of secondary metabolites.
 Now, what does this have to do with cannabis?
 Well, in a first-of-its-kind study, researchers have examined circRNAs in cannabis plants using high-performance liquid chromatography-ESI-triple quadrupole-linear ion trap mass spectrometry.
 Their analysis revealed that nine circRNAs may be involved in the biosynthesis of six cannabinoids.
 In the future, circRNAs could be manipulated to yield plants with higher cannabinoid content.